 The Brokenwood Mysteries filming is pretty intense.
 Initially, each episode in the four-part series was two hours long which helps to cut down on the overall time taken to film the show but involves some long days, however, Season 7 episodes were slightly shorter at 1.5 hours.

-If you are interested in taking a driving tour of the most popular filming locations for The Brokenwood Mysteries, here are some of the locations that will be used in the upcoming fourth series which can all be visited in a day.
+If you are interested in taking a driving tour of the most popular filming locations for The Brokenwood Mysteries, here are some of the locations that have been used throughout the seven series which can all be visited in a day.

 Warkworth is located about an hour’s drive north of Auckland and is a lovely town to stop off at on your way north and beyond.
 Located just before the turnoff to the coastal destinations of Omaha, Snells Beach and Tawharanui Regional Park, there is a lovely riverside walk and some quaint shops to explore.
 Warkworth is also just a short 15-minute drive from Matakana, a great place to spend an afternoon.